 In order to break this vicious circle, taboos and cultural beliefs around sanitation practices must be changed.
-The situation in India has led Indian Prime Minister Narendra Modi to introduce the “Swachh Bharat Mission” – the Clean India Programme in 2014, which aims at constructing more household-owned and public-owned toilets.
-Reviews of the programme criticised that it does not “consult the users”.
-A survey was supposed to be part of the Swachh Bharat Guidelines, but apparently they seldomly reached the target group.
-Villagers who were supposed to use the toilets were not asked concerning location, design or operation of the toilet.
+The situation in India has led Indian Prime Minister Narendra Modi to introduce the “Swachh Bharat Mission” - the Clean India Program in 2014, which aims at constructing more household-owned and public-owned toilets.
+Reviews of the program criticized that it does not “consult the users”.
+A survey was supposed to be part of the Swachh Bharat Guidelines, but apparently they seldom reached the target group.
+Villagers who were supposed to use the toilets were not asked regarding location, design or operation of the toilet.
 Neither had anyone briefed them on the health risks of open defecation.
 And so, the public toilets remain unused.

 Women are one important group of users.
-Indian women have developed a strategy on their own that seems to surpasse Modi’s programme: The movement “No loo?
-No I do” encourages women to refuse to marry into families that do not have a toilet.
+Indian women have developed a strategy on their own that seems to surpasse Modi's program: The movement “No loo?
+No I do ”encourages women to refuse to marry into families that do not have a toilet.
 Since the movement started in 2007, 1.4 million toilets have been built in the northern state of Haryana.
 The issue has also recently become present in Indian popular culture: the movie “Toilet, a love story” addresses the severe health issue in the well-known Bollywood-style.

-Actors in global development have recognized that women themselves have a local impact: According to the UN, many women are responsible for the hygiene of the family and hence play an important role in the promotion of sanitation – this means that they can be the key for a sustainable improvement of sanitation.
-Many programmes in international cooperation seek to involve women in the planning so that the situation can be changed accordingly.
-The so-called “gender-mainstreaming” in UNICEF country programmes aims at addressing gender in developing, planning, implementing, and evaluating of projects and can thereby promote equal rights and strengthens women’s participation in the political, social and economic life of their community.
-Using women’s own strength, power and knowledge is maybe one of the most sustainable weapons in the fight for clean sanitation and gender-equality – and hopefully the current Bollywood movie makes a truthful prediction: “Toilet – will change India forever”.
+Actors in global development have recognized that women themselves have a local impact: According to the UN, many women are responsible for the hygiene of the family and hence play an important role in the promotion of sanitation - this means that they can be the key for a sustainable improvement of sanitation.
+Many programs in international cooperation seek to involve women in the planning so that the situation can be changed accordingly.
+The so-called Gender mainstreaming in UNICEF country programs aims at addressing gender in developing, planning, implementing, and evaluating of projects and can thereby promote equal rights and strengthens women's participation in the political, social and economic life of their community.
+Using women's own strength, power and knowledge is perhaps one of the most sustainable weapons in the fight for clean sanitation and gender equality - and hopefully the current Bollywood movie makes a truthful prediction: “Toilet - will change India forever”.